Malcolm Johnson, ITU Deputy Secretary-General

-From 1992 to 2003, he was Director of the United Kingdom’s Radiocommunications Agency and European Coordinator for WRC‑93, WRC‑95 and WRC‑97.
+From 1992 to 2003, he was Director of the United Kingdom's Radiocommunications Agency and was the European Coordinator for three ITU World Radiocommunication Conferences.

 Between 1988 and 1992, he worked in the European Commission's Telecommunication Regulations Division, where he represented the Commission in the Council and the Parliament of the European Union.

-Born in Trallwng, Wales, United Kingdom, Mr Johnson graduated from the University of Wales, Cardiff, with MSc and BSc (1st class honours) degrees in 1976.
+Born in Trallwng, Wales, United Kingdom, Malcolm Johnson graduated from the University of Wales, Cardiff, with MSc and BSc (1st class honours) degrees in 1976.
 He is a Chartered Engineer, a Fellow of the Institution of Engineering and Technology, an Honorary Professor of Amity University and an Academician of the International Telecommunication Academy.
-He is fluent in English and French, and has some knowledge of Spanish.

 ITU Deputy Secretary-General's Agenda